 Howard Hanna Wadsworth Office was opened in 1989 and services a marketing area throughout Medina, Summit and Wayne Counties.
 The office is located in the prosperous Great Oaks Plaza on the north end of town.
 This office has nearly 50 Realtors in its 4,600 square foot facility.
 It was the third office opened in Medina County.
 The Wadsworth Office has the largest portion of market share in listings sold in the area.

-In 2008 Wadsworth was rated #6 on CNN’s 25 Best Places For Affordable Homes “For a bit of old-fashioned American fun in Wadsworth, grab some ice cream at family-owned Bidinger's, then head to the Blue Sky Drive-In for a movie.
+Wadsworth was rated #6 on CNN’s 25 Best Places For Affordable Homes “For a bit of old-fashioned American fun in Wadsworth, grab some ice cream at family-owned Bidinger's, then head to the Blue Sky Drive-In for a movie.
 Or take the car for a half-hour trip to Lake Erie for camping, picnicking, or water sports.”

 WADSWORTH: The City of Wadsworth offers the quaintness of a small town, coupled with the sophistication of a community that is progressive enough to offer its own municipally-owned electric utility and high-speed internet and cable services.
 Residents' activities center around the strong Wadsworth City Schools, which are rated 'Excellent with Distinction' in the State; churches; and numerous civic organizations, including a very active Chamber of Commerce and the recently established Downtown Wadsworth organization.
 The City is a delightful mix of families who have been part of the community for several generations, younger families who have chosen to 'move back home' to Wadsworth, and new families who have only recently discovered this special city.
 Wadsworth also boasts a beautiful new Recreation Center and Senior Center and the new state of the art high school, 3 elementary schools and administratives offices all opened in 2012.